Angular2Guy/AngularPortfolioMgr/README.md

 * The search of the SEC Filings uses the Jpa Criteria Api to dynamicaly generate the query requested by the frontend.
 * The Helm chart for a Kubernetes deployment in the helm directory can deploy the project with Kafka, Zookeeper and Postgresql.
 * Currently Liquibase needs '-Dliquibase.duplicateFileMode=WARN' as VM Parameter at startup.
+* The Helm chart supports horizontal autoscaling of the app with Keda.

 The current state of the project is that the main features are implemented and it will continue to be improved.